PeterCamilleri/CX16/docs/virtual_machines.md

 At other times, it will be useful to have VM code execute native code "inline" by switching out of VM "mode".

+5. How will I/O devices be supported?

+On a somewhat related note, there will be the question of how the virtual machine will support the I/O devices of the target system.
+Will there be special instructions to speed access?
+On the other hand, it may be desirable to use VM code libraries instead.

-5. How will the VM support unit testing?
+6. How will the VM support unit testing?

 In the CX16 repository, unit test is done with a CPU simulator.
 Any VM will need a way of accessing the simulator's command level.
 This was done in my